tanksdude/automated-reddit-video-tool-gui/README.md

 1. `make -j$(nproc)`
 1. Executable: `./automated-reddit-video-tool-gui`

-Some distros/DEs pass on the monitor's scaling very weirdly.
-For instance, Fedora KDE Plasma usually needs a font size of 24 for comfortable reading at 100% scale, but at 125% it becomes ~12.
-At 150% it's ~10.
-I don't understand this scaling; is it being applying twice?
-24/1.5^2 is around 12...
-Keep this in mind if your text is far larger than it should be.
-(Also LibreOffice seems to suffer from the same problem so I don't think I'm doing something wrong.)
-Fedora KDE Plasma on X11 does not suffer from this scaling issue (requires `plasma-workspace-x11` package).

 ### Linux ImageMagick woes

 I have spent many hours trying to get ImageMagick to work.
 If you want something that "just works", you should [compile from source](https://imagemagick.org/script/install-source.php#linux), as you won't have to worry about all sorts of stupid permission issues.
 If you want to use your distro's package manager, this is the best I could come up with: